-Our study of every-day commuting cycling in Liverpool is inspired by the work of Latham and Wood (2015) and Brown and Spinney (2010), and their use of video-based methodologies to explore a perceived gap in understanding how “cyclists deal with existing infrastructure configurations” Latham and Wood (2015 p304) themselves building on the work of Spinney (2010), and Kidder (2012).
+Our study of every-day commuting cycling in Liverpool is inspired by the work of Latham and Wood (2015) and Brown and Spinney (2010), and their use of video-based methodologies to explore a perceived gap in understanding how “cyclists deal with existing infrastructure configurations” (Latham and Wood (2015 p304) themselves building on the work of Spinney (2010), and Kidder (2012)).
 To capture this every-day commuting activity, we used a novel approach in which our participant’s bicycles were equipped with front and rear-mounted cameras and microphones, and a GPS-based cycling computer to record their journeys.
-Our approach recognised that previous studies often involved ‘ride-alongs’ to accompany cyclists on their journey, and sought to positively overcome many of the shortfalls of an accompanied ride identified by (Pooley et al., 2013) largely relating to the dangers of the observer effect causing an inauthentic experience by altering rider behaviour, but also not interfering with the participant’s normal routines pre/post ride.
+Our approach recognised that previous studies often involved ‘ride-alongs’ to accompany cyclists on their journey, and sought to positively overcome many of the shortfalls of an accompanied ride identified by (Pooley et al., 2013).
+This largely related to the risk of the observer effect causing an inauthentic experience by altering rider behaviour, but also not interfering with the participant’s normal routines pre/post ride.
+In doing so, we do recognise the trade-offs in this approach, not least the loss of in-person observation by the researcher.
+At the same time, however, we note how video recordings can also insure against other shortcomings of a researcher-only approach including memory, and their own perceptions of risk.

 Following instruction on how to operate the cameras, participants were issued with a simple brief: to cycle their regular commute on their normal route, ideally at the time they would normally travel to/from work, and to record both journeys.
-Importantly, to capture ‘normal’ behaviour, participants were given no specific instruction on how to behave, and thus ride in the manner in which they ordinarily would.
+Importantly, to capture ‘normal’ behaviour, participants were given no specific instruction on how to behave, and thus to ride in the manner in which they ordinarily would.

-To capture the every-day experience of cycling in our study used participants who were existing cyclists with some experience of riding within the city.
+To capture the every-day experience of cycling in Liverpool, our study used participants who were existing cyclists with some experience of riding within the city.
 In pursuing this approach, we recognise that the competencies framed above by Shove et al. (2012) become particularly important in understanding cycling practice.
 By working with commuting cyclists, it is clear that they would demonstrate a particular level of cycling competence that would take them beyond that of newcomers or outsiders (Nello-Deakin and Nikolaeva, 2021).
-However, we would align with Aldred’s (2013) suggestion the same cyclist may be simultaneously viewed has competent and incompetent by different observers, including the self.
+However, we would align with Aldred’s (2013) suggestion the same cyclist may be simultaneously viewed as competent and incompetent by different observers, including the self.